-If you mark the opportunity Probability field as read only, the Probability value will still be updated automatically when a user changes the Stage value of an opportunity.
+If you mark the opportunity Probability field as read only, the Probability value is still updated when a user changes the Stage value of an opportunity.

-In Personal, Contact Manager, Group, and Professional Editions, page layouts control which fields users can access in related lists, list views, reports, Connect Offline, email and mail merge templates, custom links, and when synchronizing data.
-In Enterprise, Unlimited, Performance, and Developer Editions, this access is controlled by field-level security.
-Field-level security settings override any field properties you set on the page layout if the field-level security is more restrictive than the page layout setting.
+In Personal, Contact Manager, and Group Editions, page layouts control which fields users can access in related lists, list views, reports, Connect Offline, email and mail merge templates, custom links, and when synchronizing data.
+In Professional, Enterprise, Unlimited, Performance, and Developer Editions, field-level security controls this access.
+Field-level security settings override field properties that you set on the page layout if the field-level security is more restrictive than the page layout setting.